pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``Subscription remove-server`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command unregisters owned listeners from the WBEM server and removes all owned indication subscriptions, owned indication filters, and owned listener destinations for this currently active pywbemcli WBEM server from that WBEM server.
+This command deregisters owned listeners from the WBEM server and removes all owned indication subscriptions, owned indication filters, and owned listener destinations for this currently active pywbemcli WBEM server from that WBEM server.